Play in York

 - Improves social skills

 York was chosen as one of ten cities within the nation to receive funding from the Partnership for a Healthier America (PHA).
-Thanks to PHA, York will host four Play Streets events within York city during the summer of 2013 and repeated the events during the summer 2014.
+Thanks to PHA, York hosted four Play Streets events within York city during the summer of 2013 and repeated the events during the summer 2014.
 Please see our Play Streets page under the drop down tab for more information!